Condensation of area quanta ensembles with quantum statistics in Schwarzschild spacetimes: Quantum statistical mechanics

 The bosonic entropy is

 The energy of the system is

 so at the Unruh temperature the term in the entropy, $\beta_U \ev{U}_b = \ev{A}_b/4 \hbar$, is exactly the Bekenstein-Hawking entropy without fixing the Barbero-Immirizi parameter.
 This is a direct consequence of the form of the energy $E_g$ in this limit.
 The relation holds for both bosonic and fermionic contributions.
 In the calculation for distinguishable particles in Appendix \ref{distinguish} this relation drives the $S \propto A$ relation.
-Here the additional terms in the entropy cancel this contribution leading to anemic growth in the entropy: The last term at the Unruh temperature becomes
+Here the additional terms in the entropy cancel this contribution leading to anemic growth.
+The last term at the Unruh temperature is